MartinP7r/Roadmap/README.md

 struct ContentView: View {
     let configuration = RoadmapConfiguration(
         roadmapJSONURL: URL(string: "https://simplejsoncms.com/api/k2f11wikc6")!,
-        namespace: "yourappname" // Defaults to your apps bundle id
+        namespace: "yourappname", // Defaults to your apps bundle id
         allowVotes: true, // Present the roadmap in read-only mode by setting this to false
         allowSearching: false // Allow users to filter the features list by adding a searchbar )